scriptin/jmdict-simplified/README.md

 All derived files are distributed under the same license, as the original license requires it.

+### RADKFILE/KRADFILE

+The RADKFILE and KRADFILE files are copyright and available under the [EDRDG Licence][EDRDG-license].
+The copyright of the RADKFILE2 and KRADFILE2 files is held by Jim Rose.

 ### NPM packages

 NPM packages `@scriptin/jmdict-simplified-types` and `@scriptin/jmdict-simplified-loader`